weichian1234/Zero-Trust-Networks-Establishement-Through-SDN/README.md

 # Zero-Trust-Networks-Establishement-Through-SDN
-Using pox controller to build the zero-trust networks
+Using pox controller to build the zero-trust networks (Final Year Project at Universiti Tunku Abdul Rahman, Malaysia)

 ## Survey Paper for Software Defined Networking (Recommended to read)
 ```